SMCM Professional Fellowship Program

 The fellow will serve as an assistant aquarist to faculty in the Department of Biology.
 The basic responsibility will be to assist in the operation and oversight of the department's marine microcosms and estuarine culture facilities.

 The CCPA will help in the following main areas: 1.
 Recruitment and training of Career Consultants 2.
 Oversee the Career Consultants program in collaboration with CDC Staff 3.
 Assisting with the planning of major events.

 The Fellow will support the Chancellor’s Point Project (CCP).
 Working with the CPP Curator and Core Committee, the Fellow will assist in the development, promotion, and implementation of educational programs related to the natural world and sustainability.

 Community Service Outreach Fellow (Student Activities)

-Student Activities is searching of a student interested in working with service organizations, both on and off campus, to help create more opportunities for the campus community to affect change within the school and surrounding community through event planning and coordinating with service organizations.
+Fellow will work with service organizations, both on and off campus, to help create more opportunities for the campus community to affect change within the school and surrounding community through event planning and coordinating with service organizations.

 DeSousa Brent Fellow (Academic Services)

-Digital Art Resources Development Specialist
+Digital Art Resources Development Specialist (Art and Art History)

 Global Ambassador (Office of International Education)